 3: Change your Paste default

 Nothing annoys me more than pasting content from another source and then having to reformat it because the content doesn’t match my document’s formatting.
 You’ve probably run into it too.
 If you remember to use the Keep Text Only option from the Paste dropdown, you can avoid the extra reformatting step—if you remember.
 If this occurs often enough, you need to take control of the situation and change Word’s default settings by clicking the File tab, choosing Options, and then choosing Advanced in the left pane.
-In the Cut, Copy, And Paste section, choose Keep Text Only from the Pasting From Other Programs dropdown, as shown in Figure C.
+In the Cut, Copy, And Paste section, choose Keep Text Only from the Pasting From Other Programs dropdown.

 Change Word’s paste default.